arkivanov/Decompose/docs/navigation/children/overview.md

 `ChildNavState` represents a state of a child component.
 It holds a `Configuration` that works as a key of the child component, and a `Status` that represents the required lifecycle status of the child component.
 As mentioned earlier, the `Configuration` must unique within the `NavState`.

+=== "Before v3.0.0-alpha01"

     The `Status` can be one of the following:

     * `ACTIVE` - the child component is instantiated and active.
 Its maximum lifecycle state is `RESUMED`, depending on the parent's lifecycle state.
 An active component can handle back button presses.
 The state of the component is saved when it switches from `ACTIVE` to any other status.

     * `INACTIVE` - the child component is instantiated and inactive.
 Its maximum lifecycle state is `CREATED`, depending on the parent's lifecycle state.
 An inactive component cannot handle back button presses.

     * `DESTROYED` - the child component is destroyed but still managed, e.g. it's state may be saved and restored later.

+=== "Since v3.0.0-alpha01"

+    The `Status` can be one of the following:

+    * `RESUMED` - The child component is instantiated and its maximum lifecycle state is `RESUMED`, depending on the parent's lifecycle state.
+A `RESUMED` component can handle back button presses.

+    * `STARTED` - The child component is instantiated and its maximum lifecycle state is `STARTED`, depending on the parent's lifecycle state.
+A `STARTED` component can handle back button presses.

+    * `CREATED` - The child component is instantiated and its maximum lifecycle state is `CREATED`, depending on the parent's lifecycle state.
+A `CREATED` component cannot handle back button presses.

+    * `DESTROYED` - The child component is destroyed but still managed, e.g. it's state may be saved and restored later.
+The state of the component is saved when it switches from any status to `DESTROYED`.

 If you want to completely remove the child component from the navigation, you should remove its `ChildNavState` from the `NavState` altogether.